 The director is the creative force that binds the film together.
 Movie geeks strongly believe that it is the director’s vision that determines how well the script is transformed into a feeling on screen.

-This held true for Fatima Begum back in the 1900s.
+This held true for Fatma Begum back in the 1900s.
 Having written the script about an epic fantasy, she refused to trust anyone with its outcome and directed it herself in 1926.
 With ‘Bulbul-e-Paristan, the trained theatre artist became India’s first ever female director in Indian cinema.
-Fatima unlocked the doorway to the world of moving pictures for other female directors.
+Fatma unlocked the doorway to the world of moving pictures for other female directors.

 2) First Female Actor